VirusTotal/yara/docs/yarapython.rst

   matches = rules.match(pid=1234)

-As in the case of ``compile``, the ``match`` method can receive definitions for externals variables in the ``externals`` argument.
+As in the case of ``compile``, the ``match`` method can receive definitions for external variables in the ``externals`` argument.

 .. code-block:: python

   matches = rules.match('/foo/bar/my_file',
     externals= {'var1': 'some other string', 'var2': 100})

-Externals variables defined during compile-time don’t need to be defined again in subsequent calls to the ``match`` method.
+External variables defined during compile-time don’t need to be defined again in subsequent calls to the ``match`` method.
 However you can redefine any variable as needed, or provide additional definitions that weren’t provided during compilation.